 - the purity of the drug

-According to some research, molly is typically detectable for 24–72 hours, but it can remain in small traces for up to 5 days.
-That being said, because
+According to research from 2011, molly is typically detectable for 24–72 hours, but it can remain in small traces for up to

-There are a number of ways to test for the presence of molly.
+There are several ways to test for the presence of molly.
 Some drug tests, including their detection windows, are as follows:

 However, some samples can still show the presence of molly’s metabolites on days 5 and 6 after ingestion.